What You'll Find On This Page

-Although when you’re waiting out on the boat for a bite just remember to take something to kill the time, like a book for example.
+Although when you’re waiting out on the boat for a bite, just remember to take something to kill the time, like a book for example.

 Find The Best View

 The absolute best place to get sweeping views over the colored buildings of Rovinj is to climb to the top of the bell tower.
-Set adjacent to the of the Cathedral of St Euphemia in the middle in the heart of the old town – you can’t miss it.
+Set adjacent to the of the Cathedral of St Euphemia in the middle in the heart of the old town, you can’t miss it.

-Take an Istria Wine Tour
+Istria Wine Tours

-There are occasional museum events where you can be taken on a boat ride around the town in a Batana before having a traditional Croatian meal later.
+There are occasional museum events where you can take a boat ride around the town in a Batana before having a traditional Croatian meal afterward.
 There are also tours that include visiting a local fisherman, who will demonstrate the art of fishing net repair.
-Great for those in Croatia with kids is that the museum has plenty of interactive with captions and audios that appeal to all ages.
+Great for those in Croatia with kids is that the museum has plenty of interactive displays, including captions and audios that appeal to all ages.